 Options expire no later than the tenth anniversary of the grant date, subject to early termination in the event of termination of employment.
 In the event of death, disability or retirement at or after age 60 with 10 years of service ("full retirement"), all unvested options granted prior to 2007 vest and remain exercisable for three years.
 In December 2006, the Committee determined that future option grants would not provide for the vesting of unvested options upon full retirement.
 In the event of a termination of employment (other than for cause) at or after age 55 with 10 years of service, all unvested options are forfeited and vested options remain exercisable for three years.
-In the event of involuntary termination (other than as described above), all unvested options are forfeited and vested options remain exercisable for 30 days.
-In the event of involuntary termination other than for cause (other than after age 55 with 10 years of service), all unvested options are forfeited and vested options remain exercisable for one year.
+In the event of voluntary termination (other than as described above), all unvested options are forfeited and vested options remain exercisable for one year.
 In the event of involuntary termination for cause, all vested and unvested stock options are immediately cancelled.